Kyler-Verge/Pseudo-Social-Media-Site/README.md

 To access the website:
 In XAMPP; APache and MySQL are both running then in a browser search bar type: ' localhost/kyler_verge_sms/login.php '

+To access the database:
+In XAMPP; click the Admin button in the MySQL row of options